EA Sports College Football: NCAA Football 10

-This game also introduced a feature which had been in the NCAA Football series until NCAA Football 14.

-Teambuilder was a feature accessed by the EA Sports Teambuilder website.
+The game added Teambuilder, a feature accessed by the EA Sports Teambuilder website.
 This would be the replacement for Create-A-School.
 Teambuilder's website was an online accessible mode, where teams that were made via the site could be downloaded by other users.

 NCAA Football 11

 NCAA Football 11 was released on July 13, 2010.
 It was released on all next generation consoles, with the exception of the Wii.
 The cover athlete for all three versions is former Florida quarterback Tim Tebow.

 This was the last version of the game released for the PlayStation 2, and the only version released for iOS.

 NCAA Football 12

 NCAA Football 12 was released on July 12, 2011 on PS3 and Xbox 360.
-The cover athlete was Mark Ingram II of the University of Alabama.
+The cover athlete was Heisman Trophy winner Mark Ingram II of the University of Alabama.

 NCAA Football 13

 NCAA Football 13 was released on July 10, 2012.
 The game's cover features Heisman Trophy winner Robert Griffin III of Baylor, along with another Heisman winner (Barry Sanders from Oklahoma State), who was decided by fan voting.
 Sanders was picked over Marcus Allen, Doug Flutie, Desmond Howard, Charlie Ward, Andre Ware, Eddie George, and Herschel Walker during the voting process.